albayerga/G_102_6/Readme.md

 - **Python 3.x**
 - **Collab or Jupyter Notebook** or any Python-compatible IDE (such as VSCode or PyCharm)
-- **Data Files**: Place all data files in a folder named `data` within the project directory.
-The data is not included in this repository due to size limitations.
+- **Data Files**: Use this repository data folder to access all necessary data.
-  - **farmers-protest-tweets.json**: Contains raw tweet data.
+  - **farmers-protest-tweets.json.gz**: Contains raw tweet data.
+Note that we copressed the file due its large size.
   - **tweet_document_ids_map.csv**: Maps tweet IDs to document IDs.
   - **evaluation.csv**: ground truth file for queries 1 & 2.